jupyter/accessibility/docs/funding/google-season-of-docs-2023.md

 In this section, tell us about your organization or project in a few short paragraphs.
 What problem does your project solve?
 Who are your users and contributors?
 How long has your organization or project been in existence?
 Give some context to help us understand why funding your proposal would create a positive impact in open source and the world.
 -->

-JupyterLab is an extensible environment for interactive and reproducible computing based on the Jupyter Notebook.
+[JupyterLab](https://jupyter.org/) is an extensible environment for interactive and reproducible computing based on the Jupyter Notebook.
 It allows scientists, researchers, engineers, journalists, students, and many other users to configure and arrange workflows combining code development, visualization and text inside a single web-based interface.
 Characterized by its powerful execution engine, Jupyter supports over 40 programming languages, including Python, Julia, R and Scala.

 JupyterLab is a user interface comprising notebook manipulation, text editor, file browser, and terminal, among other development tools.
 It has a seamless integration with the most common scientific packages and is included in multiple downstream applications as a dependency.
 Moreover, JupyterLab is flexible, robust, and extensible by third-party and official extensions distributed via PyPi, conda, and other package managers.

 Since its first release in 2018, JupyterLab has grown as an open source project, offering more features than just the Notebook interface.
-It is used by many applications and it has served as a reference for multiple web-based interfaces like Google Codespaces, Google Collab and Coursera, among others.
+It is used by many applications and it has served as a reference for multiple web-based interfaces like [Google Codespaces](https://github.com/features/codespaces), [Google Colab](https://colab.research.google.com/) and [Coursera](https://coursera.org/), among others.

 One part of that story of growth, adoption, and inclusivity that was overlooked for too long was the inclusion of disabled users and the implementation of accessibility best practices.
 That’s why during the past years, the Jupyter Accessibility team has been leading efforts to make the JupyterLab interface more accessible and usable by disabled users.
 There’s still much to do, but it’s vitally important—not just for JupyterLab but for the wider ecosystem of data science and open source—that this work continues.